 Explore the layers of Rome and the rich diverse cultures of the Italian peninsula with Cal Poly’s Rome Architecture Program at the AIA Rome Center.
 You will learn about contemporary design and sustainability in the context of 2,800 years of living history.

-The AIA Cal Poly Architecture Program offers a limited number of dedicated students the opportunity to live and study in the heart of Rome, Italy for 15 weeks.
+The AIA Cal Poly Architecture Program offers dedicated students the opportunity to live and study in the heart of Rome, Italy for 15 weeks.
 It is very active and focused, with hands-on courses and activities that investigate sustainable solutions to contemporary, real-world problems.
 This program provides students exclusive access to many of Italy’s extraordinary sites and experts.
-Personal attention from instructors and staff put students in touch with authentic local culture.
+Personal attention from instructors and staff puts students in touch with authentic local culture.
 Field trips and admission to many cultural sites are included in tuition.

 Students enroll in four courses for 15 quarter credits.
-The 15 weeks including two weeks of field trips in Italy and nine days of break for independent travel.
+The 15 weeks include two weeks of field trips in Italy and nine days of break for independent travel.
 All instruction is provided by local professionals, and students will study Italian language with a native speaker.
-Courses go beyond academic issues to focus on the student’s professional and personal development.
+Courses go beyond academic issues to focus on student’s creative, professional and personal development.